-The remuneration of the directors was reviewed in full, to ensure the level and structure continued to serve the best interests of the society and its members.
-In doing so, the committee considered the performance of each of the directors and the remuneration benchmarks when proposing the changes set out earlier in the remuneration report.
-The committee also approved the overall remuneration budget for the group, as well as the bonus pool for operational employees.
+In addition, the committee reviewed the remuneration of the directors, to ensure the level and structure continued to serve the best interests of the society and its members.
+In doing so, the committee considered the performance of each of the directors and the remuneration benchmarks when proposing the changes effective from 1 January 2021.